appliedfm/vstyle/docs/source/project_structure.rst

 The project must specify a license and copyright.

-Note that `GitHub has the ability <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository>`_ to recognize certain popular licenses and that they expose this as a search criteria.
+* `GitHub has the ability to recognize certain popular licenses <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository>`_.
+Projects which use one of those licenses must ensure GitHub recognizes their selection.

 ``README.md``